finleap-connect/ljsp-js/README.md

 ### takeS

-Returns an Array of the first n items in a sequence generator, or all items if there are fewer than n.
-Returns a stateful transducer when no collection is provided.
+Returns an Array of the first n items in a sequence or iterator, or all items if there are fewer than n.
+Returns a stateful function when no collection is provided.

 ```javascript
 import { cycle, takeS } from "@flc-ds/fii-js-core";